DejiAdegbite/DejiAdegbite/docs/index.md

 ### Primerook, DevOps Engineer/Android Developer
 ***(September 2017 - May 2021)***
-+ Write mobile apps on Android
++ Developed mobile applications for Android using Java and Gradle for builds.
-+ Design the company website
++ Design the company's website using Bootstrap, HTML, and JavaScript.
++ Setup VPS Infrastructure to host company infrastructure.
++ Used Git, BitBucket, and BitBucket pipelines for version control and CI/CD.
++ Wrote helper scripts in Perl to process files and extract data.
-+ Setup CI/CD pipelines on AWS
++ Setup CI/CD pipeline to automate the deployment of Android applications.
-+ Provision and configure infrastructure using AWS Cloudformation

 ### AXA Mansard, Software Development Intern
 ***(July 2019 - October 2019)***